Generic Name: memantine (MEM-an-teen)

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using Namenda tablets while you are pregnant.
 It is not known if this medicine is found in breast milk.
 If you are or will be breast-feeding while you use Namenda tablets, check with your doctor.
 Discuss any possible risks to your baby.

 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome:

 Seek medical attention right away if any of these SEVERE side effects occur:

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); change in behavior, such as aggressiveness, depression, or anxiety; chest pain or tightness; fainting; hallucinations; increased urination; one-sided weakness; red, swollen, blistered, or peeling skin; seizures; severe or persistent headache or dizziness; severe or persistent tiredness or weakness; shortness of breath; speech changes; swelling of the hands, ankles, or feet; vision changes.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); chest pain; confusion; fainting; hallucinations; inability to control urination; new or worsening mental, mood, or behavior changes (eg, aggressiveness, anxiety, depression); one-sided weakness; red, swollen, blistered, or peeling skin; seizures; severe or persistent headache or dizziness; severe or persistent tiredness or weakness; shortness of breath; speech changes; swelling of the hands, ankles, or feet; vision changes.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.